-In 1999, the University and the City of Camden entered into a joint venture for the acquisition, development and construction of an outdoor recreational complex designated the "Rutgers Community Park" which will be made available to University students and the public.
-On June 26, 2002, the University agreed to assume the obligation for debt service payable on an aggregate of \$1.0 million in loans that the City of Camden received from the Green Acres Program of the State of New Jersey in connection with the Rutgers Community Park, pursuant to an Amended and Restated Interlocal Services Agreement between the City of Camden and the University, dated June 26, 2002.
+In 1999, the University and the City of Camden entered into a joint venture for the acquisition, development and construction of an outdoor recreational complex designated the "Rutgers Community Park" which was made available to University students and the public.
+On June 26, 2002, the University agreed to assume the obligation for debt service payable on an aggregate of \$1.0 million in loans that the City of Camden received from the Green Acres Program of the State of New Jersey in connection with the Rutgers Community Park, pursuant to an Amended and Restated Interlocal Services Agreement between the City of Camden and the University.
 The assumption of the debt service payable on the Green Acres Program of the State of New Jersey loan is a general obligation of the University secured by the full faith and credit of the University.
-At June 30, 2005, the outstanding amount due on the loans was \$0.8 million (\$0.9 million in 2004).
+At June 30, 2006, the outstanding amount due on the loans was \$0.8 million (\$0.8 million in 2005).